Read the Latest

 Welcome to Children's Dermatology Services.
 Please review and complete this paperwork prior to your first visit to our office.
 If you have questions, please call 724-933-9190.
 Thank you!

 UPMC Children's Hospital of Pittsburgh’s Acne Treatment Center is the only one of its kind in the region.
 Acne is the #1 condition treated at the Division of Pediatric Dermatology at Children's Hospital, and the reason the Acne Treatment Center was established.

 Some parents may feel that acne is a “rite of passage” and need not be treated; however, it can cause significant stress for a child or teenager and, in some cases, scarring that can last a lifetime.
 Acne is the most common (and almost universal) skin problem among school-aged and adolescent children, yet it is very treatable.

-Located at Pine Center in Wexford, Pa., the center is led by Douglas Kress, MD, and Robin Gehris, MD, both of whom are full-time board-certified pediatric dermatologists, their pediatric dermatology fellow, and their four full-time certified physician assistants, all of whom are expert in the treatment of acne.
+Located in Wexford, Monroeville, and South Fayette, the center is led by Douglas Kress, MD, who is a full-time board-certified pediatric dermatologists, Katherine Marks, MD, and 5 full-time certified physician assistants, all of whom are experts in the treatment of acne.

 There are two main types of acne: